Latin Name: Scorpiones

 While there are thousands of scorpion species in the world that vary in coloration and size, all scorpions share certain characteristics.
 They all have segmented bodies, two pinchers, 8 legs, an abdomen, and an erect tail with a stinger.
 While all scorpions are venomous, the severity of the venom varies from species to species.

-Scorpions are arachnids, not insects, and they generally live in dry and arid regions of the world.
-Although they live in these regions, their bodies are arguably not well suited for the dry climates.
-They need to stay somewhat close to water sources, and they tend to stay burrowed underground until nighttime.
+Scorpions live in dry, arid regions of the world, but their bodies are not actually suited for such an environment.
+They need to stay near a water source and typically stay burrowed underground until nightfall.

 At night, scorpions leave their burrows to hunt for insects, small mammals, and other small prey.
 In humans, numbness, swelling and varying degrees of pain are the typical side effects of a scorpion sting.
 In more serious cases, the person may have difficulty breathing.

 Of the many species of scorpion, the most lethal are the ones found in the Middle East (the fat-tailed scorpion) and Africa (the death stalker).
 Other species of scorpion may not be as toxic or hostile, but none should be taken lightly.
 Any scorpion can potentially pose a serious threat to persons with weak or compromised immune systems: such as the young, the elderly, or the ill.
 Scorpions may also cause serious harm to pets.

 What To Do If You Have Scorpions

 While scorpion infestations are rare, they can be quite dangerous.
 Here are some steps you can take to deal with and prevent infestations.

 - Remove their habitats.
 Scorpions prefer to burrow in shady and moist areas during the day.
 Clean up areas with loose organic debris, rock piles, moist or decaying wood, and any other clutter that may provide a dark and moist environment in which the scorpion might hide.